IBM-Bluemix-Docs/certificate-manager/access-management.md

 ## Configuring access policies for users
 {: #configuring-access-policies}

-You can configure access policies for a {{site.data.keyword.cloudcerts_short}} instance (and therefore for all the certificates in that instance), or you can set policies for individual certificates (resources) within an instance.
+You can configure access policies for a {{site.data.keyword.cloudcerts_short}} instance and therefore, all of the certificates in that instance, or you can set policies for individual certificates (resources) within an instance.

 **Examples of role allocation**